ph-fox/cc-gen/README.md

-# cc-gen
+# cc-gen coded by: Aikin Luke
 #
-# CC-gen is a credit card generator coded in python
+# CC-gen is a credit card generator coded in python programming language
 #
 # ==========installation===========
 # ======Linux=======